francomorando/AltDocpl/README.md

 Then, when typesetting, you must install pldoc.sty in the LaTeX search path or simply put it in the folder where the .tex files are.

-This package also treats =|sometext|= as a strict verbatim, so in the .tex file you will found sometext whatever you put there.
+This package also treats =|$OMETEXT|= as a strict verbatim, so in the .tex file you will find $OMETEXT whatever you put there.
-Original package did some editing of this text.
+Original package did some editing of this kind text.